 Over the past 30 years since Alice Walker opened Chez Pannise in Berkeley, California, restaurants have slowly begun to embrace the local food movement.
 This movement has gained tremendous momentum over the past decade, as reflected in menu trends from all over the country.
-The What’s Hot Chef’s Survey, released annually by the National Restaurant Association, has reported various local food trends among the top 10 Hot Trends for the past five years.
 Today, restaurants are going beyond just buying fresh fruits and vegetables from local farms; now they are purchasing local beef, seafood, and even beer and wine.

 Locally Grown Produce

-Vegetables and fruits are the original “local foods” not only does buying local produce help your local economy, the food usually tastes and looks better than those grown in larger corporation farms.
+Vegetables and fruits are the original “local foods.”
+Not only does buying local produce help your local economy, the food usually tastes and looks better than those grown in larger corporate farms.
 Using local produce allows you to add variety to your restaurant menu, changing it with the seasons.